-ARTICLE 43 DURATION
+ARTICLE 44 DURATION

-Section 43.1.
-This Agreement shall be effective July 1, 2014 and shall remain in full force and effect through 11:59 p.m., June 30, 2017.
+Section 44.1.
+This Agreement shall be effective July 1, 2020 and shall remain in full force and effect through 11:59 p.m., June 30, 2023.

-Section 43.2.
+Section 44.2.
 If either party desires to modify or amend this Agreement, it shall give written notice of such intent no earlier than one hundred eighty (180) calendar days prior to the expiration date, nor later than ninety (90) calendar days prior to the expiration date of this Agreement.
-Such notice shall be by certified mail with return receipt requested or electronically to the representative of record.
-The parties shall commence negotiations within two (2) calendar weeks upon receiving notice of intent.
+Such notice shall be electronically to the representative of record on file with SERB